-The SEA will communicate current information and best practices to LEA Migrant Education Programs to ensure that Migratory children fully benefit from the same free public education provided to other children in the most equitable and effective manner.
-This support will be offered through in-person meetings, monthly webinars, bi-annually boot camps, regional conferences as well as on-line context to ensure maximum accessibility by all LEAs.
-At the LEA level, Migrant Education Programs conduct in-home visits to provide instructional services to migratory preschool students and some LEAs operate a MEP-funded preschool throughout the regular academic year.
-The Arizona Migrant Education Program will partner with Arizona Department of Education Early Childhood Education to provide guidance, professional development, and resources on best practices in providing Early Childhood services.
-The home visits are conducted by the MEP advocates to help increase migrant students' preparedness for academic success.

-The LEAs screen OSY by using the Graduation and Outcomes for Success profile.
-LEAs will also utilize the student profile in MIS2000.
+Implementation: The SEA will ensure that current information and best practices are communicated to LEA level migrant programs to ensure that services are implemented in the most effective manner possible.
+This support will be offered through in-person meetings as well as on-line to ensure maximum accessibility.
+At the LEA level, Migrant Education Programs conducts visits to the home tutoring program for migratory preschool students that operate throughout the regular academic year.
+The visit to the home program provides an approach from the home, school, and migrant educators to increase migrant students' preparedness for academic success.
+The OSY are screened using the Graduation and Outcomes for Success profile.
+The LEA will use this in building services to assist the student.
 Arizona is a Portable Assisted Study Sequence (PASS) distribution state.
-Our OSY and high school students are directed to this program for credit recovery and credit accrual.
+Our OSY and high school students are directed to this program for credit recovery.
 Some students may return to school and use the classes in the PASS program to gain credits for graduation or enroll in adult education programs and obtain a High School Equivalency (HSE) diploma.
-Arizona Migrant recruiters work with Tres Rios HEP program to provide HSE information to OSY.
-The SEA facilitates an on-going working relationship at the LEA level with Seasonal Head start Programs for our migratory preschool students to attend preschool at their sites.
-Adelante Health and Sunset Health are partners who work with our State Migrant Office and LEAs to provide health services to our students and families.
+Migrant recruiters provide HSE information to OSY.
+The SEA facilitates an on-going working relationship at the LEA level with Chicanos Por La Casa for our migratory preschool students to attend preschool at their sites.
+Adelante Health is a partner who works with our State Migrant Office and LEAs to provide health services to our students and families.
+The State Migrant Education Program also works with the State Adult Education Office to promote and direct our OSY to HSE programs in the area where they are living.